Banner arts

 Dance

-Dance allows the freedom of expression and an alternative way of communication, as well as providing an opportunity to learn about cultural traditions.
+Dance, which also forms an important part of PE, allows the freedom of expression and an alternative way of communication, as well as providing an opportunity to learn about cultural traditions.
 The children also benefit from the opportunity to participate in extra curricular dance lessons.

 2016 04 50dscf0171